 Learn about our Children, Youth and Family Ministry.

-We have ongoing opportunities to prepare adults to enter more fully into the Christian experience.
-For adult baptism, please email the Rev. Canon Mark Stanger.
+We have ongoing opportunities to prepare adults to enter more fully into Christian life and faith.
+For adult baptism, please contact the Rev. Kristin Saylor, Director of Formation.

 Registering Your Baptism